 But what if I tell you artichoke with plenty of olive oil, chopped garlic, white wine and herbs (origan and mints, in Italian known as mentuccia)?
 Everything cooked by using a lot of love.
 The result can be only one: mouth-watering.

-Usually it is consumed as a starter or side dish but I love it so much that, many times, it has happened that I ask for two portions and I am done.
-Smiling and happy.
+Usually it is consumed as a starter or side dish but I love it so much that it is my whole meal.

 *2 Trippa alla romana (Roman style Tripe)